Cádiz – Trafalgar

 We know how England saw the outcome of the battle, but what about the Spanish?
 How did they see the battle of Trafalgar?
 And what about Cádiz?

-The only real value in this page is to understand better how Spain saw the outcome of the battle, and the consequences of defeat.
+The only real value in this post is to understand better how Spain saw the outcome of the battle, and the consequences of defeat.

 The commander of the Franco-Spanish fleet was incompetent